ilya-ilya/Advance_Wesnoth_Wars/README.md

 - Squad Mode (HP-related strikes) : Units do proportionally less attack strikes the less HP they have (or less damage for single-strike attacks).
 Swarm is a worse ratio (-1 strike if you miss just 1 HP), than native, but taken in account by AI.
 In both cases, minimum strikes will be 1, and will not apply for berserk.

-- *Updated* Level-Up : Increase Level Number : The unit level will continue growing with the AMLA level-ups.
+- Level-Up : Increase Level Number : The unit level will continue growing with the AMLA level-ups.
 This affect to some abilities as leadership, upkeep cost, and experience the enemies get fighting or killing the unit.
 You can change the maximum level of leadership and inspire abilities with this feature active.

 - Level-Up : Floating Notifications : Floating text on the unit currently leveling-up.
 Can be helpful to know which unit is concerned by an advancement.